allanvc/mRpostman/cran-comments.md

 ## R CMD check results
 * local (`--as-cran`) and Github Actions (all 5 platforms): 0 ERRORs, 0 WARNINGs, 0 NOTEs
 * win-builder (R-devel): 0 ERRORs, 0 WARNINGs, 1 NOTE (CRAN incoming
   feasibility).
-The only content of the NOTE is "Possibly misspelled words in DESCRIPTION: IANA" -- IANA is the Internet Assigned Numbers Authority, the registry of IMAP capability extensions the package implements.
+The only content of the NOTE was "Possibly misspelled words in DESCRIPTION: IANA"; the acronym has since been spelled out as "Internet Assigned Numbers Authority" in the Description field.

 ## Downstream dependencies
 There are no reverse dependencies on CRAN.